Skip to content

 How we process payments

-1. We send a charge request to your bank for approval
+- We send a charge request to your bank for approval

-2. Your bank may both approve the transaction and tell us something didn't match -- in this case, they specified that only the security code matched, but not the zip/postal code
+Your bank may both approve the transaction and tell us something didn't match -- in this case, they specified that only the security code matched, but not the zip/postal code

-3. To protect you against fraud, if either the zip/postal code or security code don't match, we reject the transaction
+- To protect you against fraud, if either the zip/postal code or security code don't match, we reject the transaction

-4. For some banks, this can leave a temporary pending (but unsettled) charge on your account.
+- For some banks, this can leave a temporary pending (but unsettled) charge on your account.
 It will fall off your card shortly, usually within 24-48 hours.

 To get to the bottom of this, you need to find out why your bank is telling us that the information we are submitting with your payment does not match what they have on file for you.
 When you call your bank, they may initially tell you "we approved that charge".
 You have to be more specific with call center staff and ask "Why did the AVS not match?
 What zip code did you receive and what do you have on file for my account?"

-Yes!
-We ship to all corners of the world with USPS.
-Our webstore automatically calculates international shipping costs based on the weight of your package.
+all corners of the world with USPS.
+Our webstore automatically calculates

-At this time we cannot resins, resin additives, or surfboard blanks and kits to international addresses.
+package.
+At this time we cannot resins, resin additives,

-You can order blanks online and the shipping options will appear in the checkout for domestic US addresses.
+Please read our blank shipping information page.
+You can order blanks online and the shipping options will appear in the checkout for domestic US addresses. |

+Yes, we can ship blanks and resin within North America no problem.
 The costs of shipping blanks and resins internationally (overseas) is extremely high.
 If you want to purchase larger volumes of product it becomes affordable on a container but small shipments are usually at least 5 times the cost of the product.
+Please contact us if you have large volume requests.
+We have customers in the Caribbean, Puerto Rico, Peru, Chile, Costa Rica, and the UK who we ship larger quantities of blanks and resin to. |

 Click HERE for our blank shipping info and costs.
-We can fit up to 4 blanks per box if you would like to lower your shipping cost per blank, and can ship 3 full boxes of blanks (12 blanks) for the same cost as shipping a single blank.
+We can fit up to 4 blanks per box if you would like to lower your shipping cost per blank, and can ship 3 full boxes of blanks (12 blanks) for the same cost as shipping a single blank. |

-That's correct Greenlight's unglued EPS blanks 6'6" and under ship UPS Ground to your door.
+correct Greenlight's unglued EPS blanks 6'6" and under ship UPS Ground to your door.
 Shipping costs are calculated in the webstore's cart and based on your location.
+Please visit our SHIPPING INFO page for detailed costs on blank shipping |

 Please visit our SHIPPING INFO page for detailed costs on blank shipping

-You can order blanks online and the shipping options will appear in the checkout for domestic US addresses.
+You can order blanks online and the shipping options will appear in the checkout for domestic US addresses. |

+Absolutely.
+Please select "pickup at shop" in the checkout For stock PU Blanks (US BLANKS and ARCTIC) they are ready to pick up immediately.
 Engineered EPS Blanks are made to order and we'll email you when the blanks are ready.
-It's usually 4-5 days to get to your blank order.
+It's usually 4-5 days to get to your blank order. |

 1. We can ship to one of the following freight centers on the US border for you to pick up and drive back over the border.
 There is a small warehouse fee for these freight centers.
 You clear through customs at the border.
 This saves a lot of shipping cost for you as the freight companies almost double the fees to get your products across the border and deliver to you.